nodejs-design-patterns-book/nodejsdesignpatterns.com/src/blog/articles/javascript-async-iterators/index.md

 Let's read this error once again: `medallists is not iterable`!

-Yeah, the error is clear: a regular JavaScript object is not _iterable_, while arrays, strings, maps and sets are!
+Yeah, the error is clear: a regular JavaScript object is not _iterable_, while arrays, strings, maps, and sets are!

 But what does it mean for an object to be _iterable_?

-During the rest of this article we will learn how JavaScript knows if a given object is **iterable** and how we can make our own custom _iterable_ objects.
+During the rest of this article, we will learn how JavaScript knows if a given object is **iterable** and how we can make our own custom _iterable_ objects.

 ## JavaScript iteration with `for await...of`

-EcmaScript 2018 introduced a new syntax called `for await...of`.
+ECMAScript 2018 introduced a new syntax called `for await...of`.
 This syntax is somewhat similar to `for...of` but it allows us to iterate over _asynchronous collections_ where data becomes available over time in an asynchronous fashion.

 A good use case for this syntax is reading data from a remote source like a database.